Top 10 Songs to Reminisce About good (or bad) times too!

 10. Summer of '69 By Bryan Adams

 Supposedly about the sexual position the song is about various individuals buying guitars, joining bands and getting the girl.
 The singing is soaring and it's backed by one of rock's most memorable rock riffs.
-It's a shame Adams later released, Everything I do (I do it for you) ruining his cred.
+It's a shame Adams later released, Everything I do (I do it for you) and thus ruining his cred.
 Here's the vid on Youtube.

 8. Sweet Child 'O Mine, Guns 'N Roses